ShaunCurtis/Blazr.Demo/documents/Data.md

 ## Data Classes

-Data classes are core domain objects: they are used throughout the application.
-The application defines three data classes to match the database objects required by the core domain and UI.
+Data classes (often knows as POCO classes) are core domain objects used throughout the application.
+The application defines three primary data classes to match the database objects required by the core domain and UI.

 1. They are value based immutable `records`.
 2. They have a new unique ID field labelled with the `[Key]` attribute for database compatibility.